-“Because,” I tried to think of a reason.
-Eventually, I just said the truth, “Because I wanted to talk to you.”
+“Because…” I tried to think of a reason.
+Eventually, I just told her the truth.
+“Because I wanted to talk to you.”

 We continued down the path through the fields, then exited onto a lane that led down to town, where I lived, and where she presumably lived.

 Maisie was surprisingly easy to talk to.
-Her manners were a little funny, but she responded to questions and even asked some about school-related stuff.
+Her manners were a little odd, but she responded to questions and even asked some about school-related stuff.

-I asked her how she was finding the new school.
-She shrugged and said ‘good.’
+I asked her what she thought of her new school.
+She shrugged and said, “It’s okay, I suppose.”

 “So… why do you move around?
 Is it because of your parents’ work?”

-She completely ignored that question, and said something to change the subject – I can’t remember what.
-I just remember it took me aback how hastily she changed the subject.
+She completely ignored that question, and said something to change the subject.
+I can’t remember what – I just remember it took me aback how abruptly she changed the subject.

 We eventually parted ways at a crossroads.
 I told her that if she should feel lonely at school, she should feel welcome to approach me.
 She responded with a quiet smile.
 It was a sweet, genuine gesture of gratitude, but something about it sent a chill through me.
 I could see through those eyes of hers that she knew something I didn’t, and that she had been through things I couldn’t fathom.
-It was a fragile smile, quietly haunting.
+It was a quietly haunting, fragile smile.

 The first occurrence that struck me as genuinely odd took place later that year.
-I took a job cleaning the school on Friday after school.
-It was a warm day in early summer, and I had the task of cleaning the theatre hall.
-This hall had been built sometime in the fifties, and was rather grand.
+I took a job cleaning the school on Fridays after school.
+It was a warm day in early summer, and I had the task of cleaning the theater hall.
+It had been built sometime in the 1950s, and was rather grand.
 The seats would be full and lively whenever there were performances.
 On that day, I thought I was the only one there.

 I was carrying the vacuum cleaner to a backstage room, when suddenly the door to that room opened and a girl, white as a sheet, came out.
-I almost screamed.
+I nearly screamed.
 It was Maisie Heathen.
-She had been in the room all along.
-She looked terrified.
-Like she’d seen a ghost.
+She had been in the room all along, and she looked terrified, as if she’d seen a ghost.

 She looked ready to burst into tears, then ran out of the hall, leaving me utterly confused.

 Suddenly, I felt afraid to enter the backstage room.
 What on earth was in there?
 What had scared her so badly?
 Against my instincts, I went in.
-There was nobody there.
-I checked all potential hiding spaces and turned on every light.
-Nothing.
-Perplexed, I got the vacuum on and started cleaning.
-All the while I was in there, I had this sinking feeling in my stomach – a feeling that something bad would happen any second.
-That I would see something any second, and then run out of there white as a sheet.
+There was no one there.
+I checked all of the potential hiding spaces and turned on every light, and found nothing.
+Perplexed, I retrieved the vacuum on and started cleaning.
+All the while I was in there, I had this sinking feeling in my stomach – the impression that something terrible would happen at any moment, causing me to hightail it out of there white as a sheet.
 But nothing happened.
 I vacuumed the place and got out of there quickly.

 I never raised the topic with Maisie.
 The year wore on and nothing of that level of weirdness happened.

-Many weeks later, something did happen.
-Not weird.
-Disturbing.
+Many weeks later, however, something did happen.
+Not something weird.
+Something disturbing.

 Believe it or not, Maisie was actually beginning to fit in.
 She made some friends.

 Occasionally, she would engage verbally in lessons.
 This turned heads, as it was strange to see someone so silent suddenly so vocal.
-Not that she was particularly vocal – she was still quiet and understated, but it seemed as though some mysterious shadow had shifted away from her.
+Not that she was particularly outgoing– she was still quiet and understated, but it seemed as though some mysterious shadow had shifted away from her.

 There was a summer concert in which she played a piano solo in front of the whole school.
 I applauded heartily.